AbdullaDesmal/TBIM/README.md

 The following files are created under the Matlab folder:
   1) ProblemConfiguration.m : Run this file to generate the problem configuration that includes receiver-tranmitter locations, invistigation domain discritized grid, cylinderical permittivity profiles that are used to train the model.
 The file will return "ProblemConfiguration.mat" used in scattered field computation.
   2) MoM_forward_solver_TM_v2.m : After running (1), run this file that will compute the 2D EM forward model for each example.
 The file will return "machine_learning_data.mat" the consist of the scatterd field and the permtivitty profiles of each output.
 The scattered field will be used as an input while the profiles as an output.
   3) GeneratePythonData.m : This file will generate the final variables needed to run the trianing.
-It returnes "dataForPythonBIMcmplx25dB" that consist of the "noisy" scattered field, permittivity profiles, along with the matrixes and variables required to run the TBIM model.
+It returnes "dataForPythonBIMcmplx25dB.mat" that consist of the "noisy" scattered field, permittivity profiles, along with the matrixes and variables required to run the TBIM model.
+The generated "mat" data file need to be relocated to the Python folder directory in order to use it for training.
   4) BiCGFFTtm.m : Run the Stabilized Bi-Conjugate Gradient (BiCG) to solve the matrix inversion for the total field.
   5) fftforwardtm.m : Excute FFT matrix multiplciation needed in BiCG.
   6) matdiag.m : performs digonal matrix multiplication